kubermatic/docs/content/kubermatic/v2.12/getting_started/_index.en.md

 # Getting Started

-Learn how to get started with Kubermatic.
+Learn how to get started with Kubermatic Kubernetes Platform(KKP).